Byron/and-rs/README.md

 anders new hello --package com.company.hello --target android-24
 ```

-Change into the newly created directory and either go through the `compile`, `package` and `launch` subcommands in order, or more easily run `make package` or `make launch`, which will launch `anders` for you after placing it into the _bin/_ directory.
+Change into the newly created directory and either go through the `compile`, `package` and `launch` sub-commands in order, or more easily run `make package` or `make launch`, which will launch `anders` for you after placing it into the _bin/_ directory.

-If you want to put the project into git and send it to others, they will be able to do the same, just `make package` and you are ready to go.
+If you want to put the project into `git` and send it to others, they will be able to do the same, just `make package` and they are ready to go.

 ### How to develop anders?